 When you get to this point and have any questions, let me know.
 I’ve already done many JV’s (joint ventures) even before I started this 10-year plan.
 I’ve learned what kind of partner are best to seek, and how to do these partnerships simply and effectively.

 Year 9: Systems Documentation

-You’re getting ready for the freedom of semi-retirement.
+You’re getting ready for semi-retirement.